Dooley Thoroughbreds - About Us

 Mum, who has always loved her fashion, was given the task of designing the family racing colours and decided upon our black and red silks which we were delighted with.

-Since our initial purchases we have continued to invest in new horses (we recently bought some lovely horses at Tattersalls), we listen, we learn, we follow our instincts and try to improve on what we know and get better.
+Since our initial purchases we have continued to invest in new horses, we listen, we learn, we follow our instincts and try to improve on what we know and get better.
 However, most importantly, we will never forget how lucky we have been so far.
-From three hardworking boys from Manchester, who used to watch the Haydock races from the start and chat to the jockeys, to now owning five fantastic racehorses and winning a Premier handicap in our first year.
+From three hardworking boys from Manchester, who used to watch the Haydock races from the start and chat to the jockeys, to now owning fantastic racehorses.
 Our journey continues to be exciting and brilliant, and we hope it carries on for a long time.

 With the success and fun we have had so far it's fair to say that whatever happens in the future, we have already achieved the initial aim of having fun and creating special memories as a family, ten times over.
 However, the fact that we entered into ownership viewing it as something to create these memorable moments shouldn't detract from the fact that we are still very competitive and ambitious, as we always have been.
 We will always look to purchase and race the best horses we can.
 We were always taught to dream big and we want to have the best horses and compete in the best races possible.